All users of the Carolina CloudApps service must agree to the following terms of service before creating or contributing to a site.

 Idling

 The Carolina CloudApps platform utilizes a feature called idling.
 This feature is an automatic process that evaluates every application on the platform to determine if it has been accessed recently.
 If it has not, the platform "idles" the application.
 This means the application is still available but it is in a paused state where it isn't actively using any resources.
 The next time the application is accessed and receives network traffic, it is returned to a running state.
-Additional information is available in the Carolina CloudApps: Idling document.
+Additional information is available in the Carolina CloudApps: Application Idling document.

 Additional Information